danielmarschall/filter_foundry/README.md

 (2) Note that Filter Foundry only implements the basic Filter Factory commands.
 Therefore, most "Filters Unlimited" filters will not work with Filter Foundry.

-(3) Title, Category, Author, Copyright, and Slider/Map names are left empty and must be added with a text editor.
+(3) Title, Category, Author, Copyright, and Slider/Map names are left empty and must be added using a text editor.

 ### Donation